comoser/react-native-grider-update/README.md

 This version of the "Manager App" is now at the state of the App Stephen makes at the end of the course.

-It implements FlatList instead of the ListView, it implements the react-navigation package and in the Edit/Create employee section, I took a different approach than the one Stephen takes, but if works just the same.
+It implements FlatList instead of the ListView, it implements the react-navigation package and in the Edit/Create employee section, I took a different approach than the one Stephen takes, but it works just the same.